 Tip 02: Add Some Character

 Another creative kitchen coffee bar idea is to embrace the legacy of making morning coffee at home with a little heritage.
-We adore the look of pairing new coffee supplies gear with personal pieces from your own collection as coffee bar decor.
-Candlesticks handed down from your grandmother, vintage peppermills, even an old school radio, all add farmhouse style charm.
+We adore the look of pairing new coffee supplies gear with personal pieces from your own collection as DIY coffee bar decor.
+Candlesticks handed down from your grandmother, vintage peppermills, or even an old school radio can all add a farmhouse style charm.

 Tip 03: Use the Space You’ve Got

 Have a whole butler’s pantry waiting to be decorated?
 Great.
 Only got a corner of your small kitchen to devote to your coffee station?
 That’s excellent too.
-Find opportunities to bring coffee into your space — think: a floating shelf or bar cart.
-Even if you have to move your coffee bar outside of your kitchen, that’s OK, you’ll be enjoying coffee there, too!
+Find opportunities to bring coffee into your space — think: a floating shelf or a coffee bar cart.
+Even if you have to move your coffee bar or DIY coffee station outside of your kitchen, that’s OK, you’ll be enjoying coffee there, too!

 Tip 04: Bring Nature Indoors